Cycling In Hoi An: Self Guided Routes

 Hidden Hint: In hot weather, if you stop and get off your bike for any decent period of time, then do yourself a favour and park in the shade if you can—or cover your seat.
 You’ll thank us later when you return to your bike and the seat doesn’t feel like the surface of the sun!

-You Can Easily Start Your Day With It:
+Start Your Day With a Bike Ride

 While the sun might be shining when you start cycling, the weather in Hoi An and Vietnam, in general, can change very quickly.
 Take a small backpack with your water and a raincoat or poncho when you’re cycling into the countryside in Hoi An.